- You can refrigerate a whole, fresh–not frozen–turkey safely for up to two days after you buy it before roasting.

 - Instead, insert a standard meat thermometer into the thickest part of the thigh when you place the turkey in the oven; this is a much better way to determine when the turkey is done.

-- Heat the oven to 325 degrees Fahrenheit.
-Cover the turkey loosely with extra-heavy aluminum foil, leaving space between the bird and the foil.
-Lightly tuck the foil around the front, back and sides of the bird.
+- Heat the oven to 325 F. Cover the turkey loosely with extra-heavy aluminum foil, leaving space between the bird and the foil.
+Lightly tuck the foil around the front, back, and sides of the bird.
 Do not add water to the pan.
 Roast the turkey until the meat thermometer reaches 180 degrees Fahrenheit and the juices run clear.
 (Check this guide for roasting times.)

 - Remove the aluminum foil about 30 minutes before the turkey is done to complete the browning of the bird.

 - When done, remove the turkey from the oven and place it on a serving platter or carving board; cover the turkey loosely with aluminum foil and let it stand 10 minutes before carving it.
 Meanwhile, make the turkey gravy.
 Remove all of the dressing from the neck and body cavities before carving the turkey.
 Pour the gravy into a gravy boat.

 Roasting an Unstuffed Bird

 - Follow the previous instructions, omitting the stuffing.

 - Roast the turkey until the meat thermometer reaches 180 degrees Fahrenheit.

 - Traditional turkey side dishes include mashed potatoes, sweet potatoes or yams, cranberry sauce and, of course, pumpkin pie.